Emotional intelligence, otherwise known as EQ, helps us better understand what motivates others. It also helps us work more cooperatively with others.

 Practices for Building Trust

-Solomon & Flores (2001) recommend ten practices for building trust for yourself and others:
+Solomon and Flores (2001) recommend ten practices for building trust for yourself and others:

 - Practice inviting feedback from others.